RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_key_rotation/README.md

 <details>
   <summary>Spoiler warning</summary>

-  1. Starting with the devops user add a tag to the admin iam user
+  1. Starting with the manager user add a tag to the admin user
   2. Delete and add a new access key to the admin user
   3. Create and attach a MFA device to the admin user
   4. Switch to the admin user